 Under the Orphan Drug Act, the FDA may grant orphan designation to a drug intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the U.S., or more than 200,000 individuals in the U.S. and for which there is no reasonable expectation that the cost of developing and making a drug available in the U.S. for this type of disease or condition will be recovered from sales of the product.
-We have received orphan drug designation from the FDA for XEN007 (active ingredient flunarizine), a drug we are evaluating internally for the potential treatment of HM and AHC.
+XEN007 (active ingredient flunarizine), a drug we are evaluating for potential development in HM or AHC, has received orphan drug designation from the FDA for each indication.
+We have also received orphan drug designation from the FDA for XEN496 (active ingredient ezogabine), a drug we intend to begin Phase 3 development for the treatment of KCNQ2-DEE in 2020.
 Orphan product designation must be requested before submitting an NDA.
 After the FDA grants orphan product designation, the identity of the therapeutic agent and its potential orphan use are disclosed publicly by the FDA.
 Orphan product designation does not convey any advantage in or shorten the duration of the regulatory review and approval process.